mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 - Add new items
 - Change display order for items

-For that purpose you can use `filterColumnMenuItems` and `columnMenuItems`.
+For that purpose you can use `getVisibleColumnMenuItems` and `columnMenuItems`.

-**filterColumnMenuItems**: It is available in both `GridColDef` and `componentsProps.columnMenu`, it receives list of all registered slots and should return a `filtered` and `ordered` list of items that are needed to be shown.
+**getVisibleColumnMenuItems**: It is available in both `GridColDef` and `componentsProps.columnMenu`, it receives list of all registered slots and should return a `filtered` and `ordered` list of items that are needed to be shown.
 It can be used either per-column basis by passing in `GridColDef` or for whole Grid by passing in `componentsProps.columnMenu`.
 If you have it in both, the preference will be given to the `GridColDef` one.

 **columnMenuItems**: It could be used to override or register new items to the menu.
 You can simply pass the object with existing or new items and they will be updated/added to the grid.